JoshuaMularczyk/Custom-8-bit-CPU-Architecture/README.md

 # Custom-8-bit-CPU-Architecture

 This project was created for CPTR 380 instructed by Dr. Larray Aamodt.
-It is the design of a Custom 8-bit CPU with a histogram routine in mind
+It is the design of a Custom 8-bit CPU with a histogram routine in mind.

 ## Overview